RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 The router directs traffic between networks; it does not apportion resources.
 Therefore, option B is incorrect.
 A VM makes resource calls; option C is incorrect.

-### Question # 24 - Which of the following terms describes a cloud storage area that uses a filesystem/hierarchy?
+### [tricky] Question # 24 - Which of the following terms describes a cloud storage area that uses a filesystem/hierarchy?
 A. Volume storage.
 B. Object storage.
 C. Logical unit number (LUN).